-8. Standard of Care
+5. Standard of Care

-When exercising their powers and discharging their duties Directors must exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
+When exercising their powers and discharging their duties, Directors must exercise the care diligence and skill that a reasonably prudent individual would exercise in comparable circumstances.
 This standard requires Directors to devote the necessary time and attention to the affairs of the Corporation and its subsidiaries, make necessary enquiries of management and others so as to make informed decisions, and make use of their education and experience.

-D. Composition and Board Organization
+C. Composition and Board Organization

-- 9. Nominees for Directors are initially considered and recommended by the Corporate Governance and Nominating Committee of the Board, approved by the entire Board and elected annually by the shareholders of the Corporation. - 10.
-A majority of Directors comprising the Board must qualify as independent Directors, pursuant to the corporate governance rules of the Toronto Stock Exchange and applicable securities laws and regulations. - 11.
-Directors who are not members of management will meet without management present and without any director who is not considered an independent director in accordance with the above provisions at every Board meeting to discuss matters of interest independent of any influence from management. - 12.
-Certain of the responsibilities of the Board referred to herein may be delegated to Committees of the Board.
-The responsibilities of those Committees will be as set forth in their terms of reference, as amended from time to time.
+- 6. Nominees for Directors are initially considered and recommended by the Corporate Governance and Nominating Committee of the Board, approved by the entire Board and elected annually by the shareholders of the Corporation. - 7.
+A majority of Directors comprising the Board must qualify as independent Directors, pursuant to the corporate governance rules of the Toronto Stock Exchange and applicable securities laws and regulations. - 8.
+Directors who are not members of management will meet without management present and without any Director who is not considered an independent Director in accordance with the above provisions at every Board meeting to discuss matters of interest independent of any influence from management or non-independent Directors. - 9.
+The Board has established four standing Committees which are: the Audit Committee, the Human Resources and Compensation Committee, the Corporate Governance and Nominating Committee and the Environment, Health & Safety Committee, and delegates certain of its duties and responsibilities to them.
+Other Committees or sub-Committees may be established on an ad hoc basis from time to time by Board resolution to deal with particular matters.

-E. Duties and Responsibilities
+D. Duties and Responsibilities

-13. Managing the Affairs of the Board
+10. Managing the Affairs of the Board

 The Board operates by delegating certain of its authorities, including spending authorizations, to management and by reserving certain powers to itself.
-Certain of the legal obligations of the Board are described in detail in Section A. Subject to these legal obligations and to the Articles and By-laws of the Corporation, the Board retains the responsibility for managing its own affairs including:
+Certain of the legal obligations of the Board are described in detail in Section B. Subject to these legal obligations and to the Articles and By-laws of the Corporation, the Board (with the assistance of the Corporate Governance and Nominating Committee) retains the responsibility for managing its own affairs including:

-- (a) planning its composition and size; - (b) selecting its Chair; - (c) nominating candidates for election to the Board; - (d) approving Committees of the Board and membership of directors thereon; - (e) determining director compensation; - (f) regularly assessing the effectiveness of the Board, Committees and directors in fulfilling their responsibilities; and - (g) adopting an orientation program for new directors and a continuing education program for directors to assist them in fully understanding the nature and operation of the business of the Corporation, the role of the Board and its Committees and the individual contribution that directors are expected to make.
+- (a) planning its composition and size; - (b) selecting its Chair; - (c) nominating candidates for election to the Board; - (d) approving Committees of the Board and membership of Directors thereon; - (e) regularly assessing the effectiveness of the Board, Committees and Directors in fulfilling their responsibilities; and - (f) adopting an orientation program for new Directors and a continuing education program for

+Directors to assist them in fully understanding the nature and operation of the business of the Corporation, the role of the Board and its Committees and the individual contribution that Directors are expected to make.

-14. Management and Human Resources
+11. Management and Human Resources